 Find a complete list of the 65 boats On Eternal Patrol and the boats lost in non-sinking events at OnEternalPatrol.com.

 Members of the media covered the May 22 deployment and posted news reports include Tampa’s NPR affiliate, WUSF-FM, Navy Times and Fox News and a host of Sarasota outlets including the Sarasota Herald-Tribune (which includes a great photo gallery), Fox 13 News, ABC Action News and Suncoast News Network.
-Read the entire news release summarizing May22, 2019, activities and a news release summarizing the May 27, 2018, landside dedication.
+Access the entire news release summarizing May 22, 2019, activities and a news release summarizing the May 27, 2018, landside dedication.

 The Inaugural Dedication

-Despite threatening weather from subtropical storm Alberto, the On Eternal Patrol Memorial Reef dedication was a wonderful event honoring the 65 lost American submarines and the 4,000+ officers and crew who remain On Eternal Patrol.
-We at Eternal Reefs, Reef Innovations and the Reef Ball Foundation sincerely appreciate everyone who attended events this past Memorial Day weekend.
-Due to ongoing weather issues, the Eternal Reefs will be deployed over the summer months.
+Despite threatening weather from subtropical storm Alberto, the On Eternal Patrol Memorial Reef dedication on May 27, 2018, was a wonderful event honoring the 65 lost American submarines and the 4,000+ officers and crew who remain On Eternal Patrol.
+We at Eternal Reefs, Reef Innovations and the Reef Ball Foundation sincerely appreciate everyone who attended this Memorial Day weekend event.